Human factors in diving equipment design: Recovery of an incapacitated diver

 Professional divers may be required to wear a harness suitable for lifting the diver out of the water in an emergency, and there will usually be an emergency recovery plan and the necessary extraction equipment and personnel available.
 Recreational divers are not usually required to make any special provisions for an emergency, but recreational diving service providers may have a duty of care to their customers to provide for reasonably foreseeable emergencies with practicable facilities.
 There may be a regional or membership organisation standard or code of practice.
 Recovering an incapacitated diver from the water and providing first aid on the boat would usually be considered an expected level of care from a professional service provider.

 Recreational divers are not required to wear lifting rated harness, so other plans should be in place.
 These often necessitate removing equipment from the diver, and the risk of losing the equipment.
 Details of methods to recover a diver into a boat will vary depending on the geometry of the boat.
-Simply dragging a diver over the pontoon of an inflatable hull may work in many cases.
-Larger boats with higher freeboard may have lifting gear that can be used with a rescue sling.